CrystalGazers/TAED2_CrystalGazers/docs/Datasetcards.md

 ### Dataset summary

 The Wikipedia dataset is a collection of scraped Wikipedia pages.
-The dataset is defined in catalan language, thus the model will be trained to recognize input exclusively in catalan.
+The dataset is defined in catalan language, thus the model is trained to recognize input exclusively in catalan.

 ### Supported tasks

-Text generation
+Text prediction

 ### Languages